aspose-zip/Aspose.ZIP-Products/zip/net/extract/jrxml/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your JRXML files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="JRXML" readMoreLink="https://docs.fileformat.com/3d/jrxml/" >}}
-A JRXML file is created by JasperReports and contains design definition in popular XML file format.
-It stores all the design elements such as report layout, text fields, images, charts, parameters, and variables.
-JasperReports is a Java library used for creating reports programmatically by retrieving data from backend databases and storage media.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->